roastercode/MAAS/README.md

 ### How use it:

-	- . configure
+	- . run
+	- Will grab the MUSSH source code (gplv2) to run it in MAS
-	- It will load installation of dependencies
+	- It will load installation of needed dependencies of plugins
     - It will send all needed file on remote machines